 All antlerless deer taken during the antlerless deer season or the portion of the antlerless deer season concurrent with buck firearms season must be taken on a Class N or NN stamp, Class DT license or as a landowner.
+Only one antlerless deer may be taken on each Class N or NN stamp.
 See exception for concurrent archery and crossbow hunting on page 27.

-All West Virginia residents must purchase a Class N stamp to hunt during the antlerless season with the following exceptions:
+All West Virginia residents must purchase a Class N stamp to hunt during the antierless season with the following exceptions: